UCL/STIR/examples/src/README.txt

 Supporting files
 ----------------
 extra_stir_dirs.cmake
-	A sub-cmakefile that needs to be moved to STIR/src/local.
+	A sub-cmakefile that needs to be moved to STIR/src/local (or at least pointed to, see below).
 This way, it will be picked up by CMake.
 Its contents simply say that there are extra files in examples/src.